 23. In the case of roaming, the VGMLC forwards an indication of the result of notification and verification procedure to the HGMLC.
 For non-roaming scenario, this step is skipped.

-24. The (H)GMLC sends the location service response to the LCS Client or AF (via the NEF) if the target UE is allowed to be located by the LCS Client or AF.
+24. The (H)GMLC sends the location service response to the LCS Client, or NWDAF or AF (via the NEF) if the target UE is allowed to be located by the LCS Client, or NWDAF or AF.
 Accordingly, NEF invokes Nnef_EventExposure_Notify or sends Nnef_EventExposure_Subscribe Response to the AF.
 If the location request from the LCS Client contained the pseudonym and the (H)GMLC resolved the verinym from the pseudonym in step 1, the (H)GMLC shall use the pseudonym of the target UE in the location response to the external LCS client.
 If the external LCS client or AF requires it, the (H)GMLC may first transform the universal location co-ordinates provided by the AMF into some local geographic reference system.
 The (H)GMLC may record charging information both for the LCS Client or AF and inter-network revenue charges from the AMF's network.
-The location service response from the (H)GMLC to the LCS Client or AF may contain the information about the positioning method used and the indication whether the obtained location estimate satisfies the requested accuracy or not.
-If in step 2, step 15, step 16 or step 23 the (H)GMLC identifies that the target UE is not allowed to be located by the LCS Client or AF, it rejects the LCS service request, and optionally indicate in the response the reason of the rejection, i.e. the target UE is not allowed to be located.
+The location service response from the (H)GMLC to the LCS Client, or NWDAF or AF may contain the information about the positioning method used and the indication whether the obtained location estimate satisfies the requested accuracy or not.
+If in step 2, step 15, step 16 or step 23 the (H)GMLC identifies that the target UE is not allowed to be located by the LCS Client, or NWDAF or AF, it rejects the LCS service request, and optionally indicate in the response the reason of the rejection, i.e. the target UE is not allowed to be located.
 If the LCS QoS Class is Assured and (H)GMLC detects that requested accuracy is not achieved, the (H)GMLC sends error response including failure cause.

 * * * * Second change * * * *